obsidiansystems/calculator-tutorial/frontend/src/Tutorial.md

 ops = Map.fromList [(Plus, "+"), (Minus, "-"), (Times, "*"), (Divide, "/")]
 ```

-We'll also want a nice simple way of interpreting these operations,  and some kind of string representation to display.
-We'll reuse all of these definitions in the remaining examples.
+We also want a nice simple way of interpreting these operations,  and some kind of string representation to display.
+We will reuse all of these definitions in all of the remaining examples.

 Here is our program: